argonautproject/clinicalnotes/source/pages/guidance.md

 {% include img.html img="DiagnosticReport_DocumentReference_Resource_Overlap.png" caption="Figure 1: DiagnosticReport and DocumentReference Report Overlap" %}

-Categorizing the scanned report as a DiagnosticReport enables clients to access the unstructured reports along with structured information.
+Storing scanned reports as a DiagnosticReport, with appropriate categorization, enables clients to access the scanned reports along with any DiagnosticReports with discrete information.
 For example, a client can request all DiagnosticReport.category="LAB" and receive reports with discrete information and any scanned reports.
-However, not all systems categorize scanned reports.
+However, not all systems store and categorize Lab reports with DiagnosticReport.

+The developers of this guide considered requiring Clients query both DocumentReference and DiagnosticReport to get all information for a patient.
+Querying both places would provide all the information for a patient.
+However, the requirement to query two places is potentially dangerous if a client doesn't understand this requirement and queries only one.

 In order to enable consistent access to scanned narrative-only reports the Argonaut servers agreed to expose these reports through both DiagnosticReport and DocumentReference.

   When DiagnosticReport.presentedForm (Attachment) references a Scan (PDF), then that Attachment **SHALL** also be accessible through DocumentReference.content.attachment.

-Exposing the content from both Resources guarantees a Client will receive the clinical information available for a patient.
+Exposing the content in this manner guarantees a Client will receive the clinical information available for a patient.
 The DocumentReference and DiagnosticReport resources representing the same data will point to the same attachment, so a client can easily identify these duplicates.

 * DocumentReference.content.attachment.url
 * DiagnosticReport.presentedForm.url

+Note, not all scanned information stored through DocumentReference will be exposed through DiagnosticReport since DocumentReference stores other non-clinical information (e.g. insurance card).

 	**What else should be added?**
 Should the guide include: